The Joy Of… the elastico: From Sergio Echigo to Ronaldo & Ronaldinho

-And it was with that kind of verve which Romario scored this goal for Flamengo against Corinthians, the home of the elastico.
+And it was with that kind of verve that Romario scored this goal for Flamengo against Corinthians, the home of the elastico.

-From Romario it only takes a short leap to two of the greatest exponents of the skill.
-Ronaldo may have followed in Romario’s footsteps by leaving Brazil to join PSV Eindhoven before making the step up to Barcelona, but the duo were only able to partner each other in attack for Brazil – albeit for a frustratingly brief period.
+From Romario, it only takes a short leap to two of the greatest exponents of the skill.
+Ronaldo may have followed in Romario’s footsteps by leaving Brazil to join PSV Eindhoven before making the step up to Barcelona, but the duo were only able to partner each other in attack for Brazil – for a frustratingly brief but beautiful period in 1997.

 O Fenomeno produced one of the greatest examples of the skill in one of the most definitive performances of his career.
 Of all the moments from Inter’s 3-0 victory over Lazio in the 1998 UEFA Cup final, nobody returns to Ronaldo’s goal, nor those scored by Ivan Zamorano and Javier Zanetti.

 Instead, they watch Ronaldo facing up Guerino Gottardi to subject the substitute to the most embarrassing three seconds of his life, and the split second when Gottardi can only look at the floor, resigned to the fact he might as well just walk off the pitch and hang up his boots there and then.

 Ronaldinho, meanwhile, followed in that proud tradition of enjoying life off the field as much as he did on it and was as equally partial to an elastico as his Brazil team-mate.

 Perhaps it’s no coincidence that the players we most associate with the elastico all had a streak of rebellion running through their bodies.